khan4019/tree-grid-directive/README.md

       <tree-grid tree-data="tree_data"></tree-grid>

+And then include it as a dependency in your application:

+	angular.module('myApp', ['treeGrid'])

 **tree_data:** is an array of objects.
 If object has child put them in 'children' array of the object. an example of tree-data will look like.